 What makes for successful lead management?
 We are often asked this question.
 Because the number of leads doesn’t explode just because you’ve invested in marketing automation software.
 Nor is it because the marketing department locks itself away in a quiet closet and thinks up creative campaigns.
 No, the be-all and end-all of successful lead management is that it is seen as a company-wide philosophy or strategy and that campaigns are designed by various departments.
 This includes not only marketing and sales, but also colleagues from product management, production or the service department.
 Marketing is only the “executive force” that packs the input of the departments that are close to the customer into a creative framework and plays it out on the right channels.

 The marketing department, for example, has worked with product management and sales to come up with a strategy for generating interest in the new product series.
-Now it is a matter of delivering this input in the right form at the right time.
+Now it’s a matter of delivering this input in the right form at the right time.
 A 30-year-old production manager will most likely want to be addressed differently than a 55-year-old or will use other channels for research.
-And this is exactly the task of marketing: selecting channels -online as well as offline- and putting the sales arguments into the right framework.
+And this is exactly the task of marketing: Selecting channels -online and offline- and putting the sales arguments into the right framework.
 This can be e-books, whitepapers, but also webinars or simply a first contact form in which a demo is offered.
 It is important that the future customer gives his contact details at some point.
-But beware here: less is sometimes more.
+But beware: sometimes less is more.
 It’s best to start by asking for the email address and then try to ask for the rest of the contact information successively as the campaign progresses.

-Once you have defined the relevant buyer personas and the content of the campaign and created the content, it’s time to get down to business.
-If we spoke earlier about the marketing department as the “executive force”, this must be expanded to include the right software that gets the content to the man or woman.
+Once you have defined the relevant buyer personas and the content of the campaign and created the content, it’s now down to the nitty-gritty.
+If we spoke earlier about the marketing department as the “executive force”, this still needs to be expanded to include the right software that gets the content to the man or woman.
 After all, once a certain number of leads is reached, it is impossible to manage the campaign manually.
 It is therefore necessary to select the right marketing automation software.
 In the meantime, there is an abundance of providers.
 When choosing, it is important to ensure that German data protection requirements are met and that the software is compatible with the CRM system.
 After all, what good is the best data if only the marketing department has access to it, but not the sales department or all other departments with customer contact?
 And what is better suited as a leading data pool than the CRM?

-You are still undecided whether a marketing automation software is something for you?
-Then take a look at our e-book: Get to the e-book.
+Are you still undecided whether marketing automation software is for you?
+Then take a look at our e-book: Click here for the E-Book.

 How does CRM software help with lead management?

-Let’s summarize once again: With marketing automation software, you can target messages or campaigns so that everyone receives the right information for them.
-Customer Relationship Management (CRM) collects and organizes customer data.
+Let’s summarize once again: Marketing automation software can be used to target messages and campaigns so that everyone receives the right information.
+Customer Relationship Management – CRM for short – collects and organizes customer data.
 So it’s clear: if you want to be successful in lead management, a connection between the two systems is essential.
 Because let’s be honest: no one wants to work with dozens of systems in their daily work, most of which have to be operated differently.
 Therefore, it makes sense to appoint the CRM as the data-carrying system and to collect and manage all relevant information on contacts there.
 This not only reduces data silos, but also intensifies cooperation between the individual departments, especially marketing and sales.

 Advantages of integrated systems at a glance:

-No duplicates thanks to automated check whether the contact already exists
+• No duplicates thanks to automated testing whether the contact already exists

 Conclusion: